AsharGit/Web-ICP/README.md

 ICP-7: This ICP we learn how to use the MEAN stack.

 ICP-8: This ICP we learn how to use Android Studio to make mobile applications.

+ICP-9: This ICP we learn how to create a working application that can take an order.